-Whether you want to build skills and knowledge for the next step in your career or help bring about meaningful change in clinical practice, postgraduate study is a wonderful opportunity to spend time investigating your field of interest.
+Want to build skills and knowledge for the next step in your career?
+Keen to bring about meaningful change in clinical practice?

-We currently have masters and doctoral research projects available for health professionals interested in perinatal and child health.
-These important projects will investigate the long-term outcomes of several clinical interventions that could make a significant difference to the long-term health of mums and babies:
+The Liggins Institute is looking for candidates to work alongside Professor Jane Harding and Professor Caroline Crowther.
+Join us and you'll investigate the long-term outcomes of clinical interventions that could make a significant difference to the long-term health of mums and babies.

-For more information about the projects available contact Professor Jane Harding at email@example.com
+If you have questions about the projects, contact Distinguished Professor Jane Harding at email@example.com

 If you need a hand with funding, check the scholarships available to Liggins Institute students.

 You can also discuss your study plans and funding options with Associate Director - Postgraduate, Dr Jo Perry, by emailing firstname.lastname@example.org